chipzymango/avgangsoppleser/README.md

-# reiseoppleseren
+# Ankomst-oppleseren

-App where one uses the microphone to find out when the bus arrives on a stop place.
+An app where one uses the microphone to find out when the bus arrives on a stop place.